USCGC Polar Star: Reserve status — Overhaul

 The ship was placed in reserve, or "Commission-Special" status, in 2006 and stationed in Seattle.
 A 26 February 2008 report by the Congressional Research Service estimated a US$400 million cost for a 25-year service life extension refit for Polar Star, a US$56 million cost for an 8 to 10-year service life extension refit or US$8.2 million cost for a single season service life extension refit.
 This caretaker status required a reduced crew of 44 to keep the ship ready for a possible return to the ice.
 In 2009, the NSF announced that they would end funding for maintaining the ship.

-The ship was reactivated for overhaul, which took four years and was completed by Seattle's Vigor Industrial shipyard (formerly Todd Pacific shipyard), at a cost of US$57 million.
+The ship was reactivated for overhaul, which took four years and was completed by Seattle's Vigor Shipyards (formerly Todd Pacific shipyard), at a cost of US$57 million.
 Polar Star was back in operation in late 2013, and assigned to Antarctic operations as part of Operation Deep Freeze in early 2014 for the first time since 2006.